useraid/WebSrv/README.md

 - Logging - Console and File based Detailed Logging
 - Standalone Mode - Compile and Run the binary as is to use as a simple HTTP server
 - Lightweight - Low resource usage
+- Platform Independent - Works on Windows and Linux

 ## Quick Start
 ### Using as library